Elsa Einstein

 Elsa Einstein (18 January 1876 – 20 December 1936) was the second wife and cousin of Albert Einstein.
-Their mothers were sisters, thus making them maternal first cousins.
+Their mothers were sisters, making them maternal first cousins.
 The couple were also paternal second cousins (i.e. their fathers were first cousins).
 Born an Einstein, Elsa gave up the name when she took the surname of her first husband, Max Löwenthal; she and her daughters reverted to her maiden name after Elsa and Löwenthal's 1908 divorce.

 Early life

 Elsa, the daughter of Rudolf Einstein and Fanny Einstein (née Koch), was born in Hechingen on 18 January 1876.
 She had two sisters: Paula (1878–1955) and Hermine (1872–1942).
 Rudolf was a textile manufacturer in Hechingen.
 During the regular visits with the family in Munich, she often played with her cousin Albert.
 In her Swabian dialect, she called him "Albertle".
 The two parted ways in 1894, when Albert left Germany to follow his family to Milan.